flexiblepower/flexiblepower.github.io/why2_fpai.md

   thumbnail: /images/site/why_fpai.jpg
 ---

+FPAI is the second technology that is part of the PowerMatcher Suite.
+FPAI and PowerMatcher are complementary but can also be used on their own.

 Over the years a lot of different Demand Side Management (DSM) approaches have been developed.
 Unfortunately these DSM approaches are not interoperable.
 A similar issue can be identified on the appliance level.
 Appliances provide the flexibility that is being exploited by DSM.
 To begin with there a lot of different appliances (washing machines, Combined Heat Power Systems, PV panels, fridges, etc.).
 They also use different protocols for communication (Zigbee, Z-wave, WiFi, PLC, etc.).

 All this variety on both the DSM and appliance level presents Energy Management Systems (EMS) with a big challenge.